 Another night we had a small wooden house all to ourselves, no water, no electricity, but warm, thanks to a fire somebody had lit for us hours before our arrival.
 For lunch we normally looked for a sheltered spot at the shore, but sometimes we had to crouch behind some large pieces of ice or built a shelter with our snow foam mattresses.
 We sometimes met other skaters, always Russians.
 Some were only out for the day, some dragged sledges behind them like us.
 Maksim always asked about the ice conditions ahead, as this made all the difference to our progress.
 Normally several times during the day we had to drag, push our lift our sledges over pressure ridges.
 Once a crack with open water forced us to make a long detour before we could cross it safely.
 And always the wind.
 When we entered Maloe More strait at the end of a long day, the little sea between Olkhon Island and the western shore of Lake Baikal, a furious wind pummelled us.
 Progress reduced to a crawl.
 The final blow was that we had to drag the sledges uphill over a dirt road before we reached our accommodation.

 The last day of the trip started by carrying all our gear 100 steps down to the lake, where we battled really bad ice.
 It only got worse when the wind picked up and the ice turned into something resembling broken crockery.
 My sledge kept toppling over, I fell, I cursed, I swore.
 Maksim disappeared in the distance and I was furious.
 I finally caught up with him in the lee of a small island.
 We climbed the island to see how much more rough ice we had to cover.
 Maksim dealt out chocolate, which we ate in the sun, overlooking the lake and suddenly my frustration and anger dissipated, it was such a treat to be here.
-The skating from then on improved dramatically, we even had a tailwind.
+Our experience of skating across Lake Baikal from then on improved dramatically, we even had a tailwind.
 Soon we reached Ogoy Island with a Buddhist Stupa at its highest point.
 The southern tip of the island was dominated by rugged cliffs that are surrounded by beautifully cracked ice.
 We took photos and not for the first time I appreciated my knee protectors.
 They were supposed to save my knees during falls but were most useful when kneeling down on the ice for photography.
 We shared our last lunch sitting in the sun on the island.
 Coloured ribbons that were tied to the branches of the bushes as sacrificial offerings flapped in the wind.

 What then followed was the best skating of the whole trip.
 The ice was smooth and the wind in our back.
 It felt effortless and exhilarating to be gliding over the ice.
-This was how I imagined it when I dreamt all those years about Lake Baikal.
-Instead, during our trip we battled headwinds most of the way.
+This was how I imagined it when I dreamt all those years about skating across Lake Baikal.
+Instead, during our trip, we battled headwinds most of the way.
 But that wasn’t important anymore, we reached Khuzhir on Olkhon Island, the final destination of our trip, roughly 250 km from Listvyanka our starting point.